SNAPSHOT-G7 signals long-term Ukraine support to Russia, woos 'Global South' | Politics

 Leaders of the world's richest democracies said on Sunday they would not back down from supporting Ukraine, in a warning to Russian President Vladimir Putin as he claimed to have taken the eastern city of Bakhmut, something Kyiv denied.
 UKRAINE

-* Zelenskiy sought support for Kyiv's "peace formula" to end Russia's war in Ukraine, telling G7 leaders at the summit in the Japanese city of Hiroshima it was "an obvious expression of rationality". * Meeting with Zelenskiy, U.S. President Joe Biden announced a $375 million package of military aid to Ukraine, telling him the United States was doing all it could to strengthen Ukraine's defence against Russia.
+* Zelenskiy sought support for Kyiv's "peace formula" to end Russia's war in Ukraine, telling G7 leaders at the summit in the Japanese city of Hiroshima it was "an obvious expression of rationality". * Ukrainian President Volodymyr Zelenskiy played down the fact he did not meet Brazilian President Luiz Inacio Lula da Silva on the sidelines of the G7 summit on Sunday and said it was likely because of scheduling.

-* Potential allied training programmes for Ukrainian pilots on F-16 warplanes were a message to Russia not to expect to succeed in its invasion of Ukraine even in a prolonged conflict, said German Chancellor Olaf Scholz. * Biden told G7 leaders that Washington supports the joint allied training programmes, senior U.S. officials said, a significant endorsement as Kyiv seeks to boost its air power against Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)